memoherreraacosta/collab_notes-front/README.md

 # Schedule
-- February: project definition and scope, define scope, organize schedule and assign tasks to team members
-- March: Use auth0 for user accounts, create base puzzle
-- April: Create additional puzzles, top user charts
-- May: Functionality to allow users to upload puzzles
-- June: Implement last features and solve bugs
+First partial:
+- Research and train React, Docker, Go with Gorilla, auth0, styled components, what database to use
+- Mock up in paper of the site pages
+- Define architecture
+- Docker dockerfile
+- Authentication using Auth0